-Adding a beautiful and yet durable flooring in your laundry room is a perfect idea.
+Adding beautiful and yet durable flooring in your laundry room is a perfect idea.
 However, the disturbing question remains to be, “What is the best flooring for a laundry room?”
-Finding a perfect flooring for a laundry space has for long been a challenge due to its exposure to a wide range of damages and exposure to water and moisture.
-Some of the sources of damages include stains from splattered bleach, mold growth on wet surfaces due to leaks on appliances, dents from heavy appliances, among other.
-Thus, your choice of laundry flooring withstand all sorts of wear and tear and be water-resistant.
+Finding a perfect flooring for a laundry space has for long been a challenge due to its exposure to a wide range of damages, water, and moisture.
+Some of the sources of damages include stains from splattered bleach, mold growth on wet surfaces due to leaks on appliances, dents from heavy appliances, among others.
+Thus, your choice of laundry flooring should withstand all sorts of wear and tear and be water-resistant.

 - Easy to clean-to reduce the maintenance cost.

 - Durable– to minimize the cost of repair and replacement of the flooring.
-The type of flooring material that you choose should serve you for a considerable period.
+The material you choose should serve you for a considerable period.

-- Impact-resistant– to resist denting and scratches from heavy foot traffic and movement of appliances.
+- Impact-resistant– to withstand denting and scratches from heavy foot traffic and movement of appliances.

 - Affordable– the type of flooring should be relatively cheap but of standard quality.

 Now we know what we are looking for.
-Based on the above factors, you can easily choose the top water-resistant flooring for your laundry room.
+Based on the above factors, you can easily choose the best laundry room flooring.

-Should you use the hardwood flooring, it will soak-up due to water spills on its surface and warp as water is its worst enemy.
-Moreover, it may form gouges and splinters, all which will inevitably cost you more money.
-For bamboos, it is prone to scratches, pests’ damage as well as wear from heavy foot traffic and dragging of the machine.
+Should you use the hardwood flooring, it will soak up due to water spills on its surface and warp as water is its worst enemy.
+Moreover, it may form gouges and splinters, all of which will inevitably cost you more.
+Bamboo is prone to scratches, pests’ damage, and wear from heavy foot traffic and dragging of the machine.

-Ceramic tile is one of the cheapest flooring option loved by many homeowners due to its versatility in use.
+Ceramic tile is one of the cheapest flooring options and a darling for homeowners due to its versatility in use.
 The tiles offer a perfect material for water-prone areas such as bathrooms to the rest dry places of the house, such as the living room.
-Moreover, glazed ceramic floor tiles are more water-resistant and inhibit the growth of mold and microbial attachment on its surface.
+Moreover, glazed ceramic floor tiles are more water-resistant and inhibit mold growth and microbial attachment on their surface.

 Despite the impeccable features of tiles, they are colder, noisy, and slicker than other flooring options.
 Therefore, it is advisable to clean any liquid spills promptly to minimize the possibility of slip and fall.
 Besides, you will have to put up with amplified sounds from washing machines.